peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A 2 element array consisting of the quotient and remainder in that order.
+* An array of two items: the first is the result of the division as an arbitrary-precision binary floating-point number, and the second is the remainder as an arbitrary-precision binary floating-point number.
+The result of division is the result of the method on the two operands, and the remainder is the result of the Remainder method on the two operands.

 ### equals
     public boolean equals​(EFloat other)